 When WD first announced they were redesigning their top-tier Black NVMe SSD to look more gamer-friendly earlier in the year, I must admit that I rolled my eyes a bit.
 After all, what could you possibly do to an SSD the size of a chewing gum stick that would make it look tangibly different to any other chewing gum stick-sized SSD?
 Well, in the case of WD’s vanilla Black SN750, all it boiled down to was a slightly different sticker on the front.
 Its more upmarket heatsink version, though?
 I take it all back.
 This SSD is a thing of beauty.
-But is it really worth paying all that extra money for and is it a better SSD than our best SSD for gaming champs?
+But is it really worth paying all that extra money for, and how does it stack up against our favourite solid-state drives.
 Here’s wot I think.

 It seems silly to coo over a stick of storage like it’s some perfectly chiselled sculpture hewn straight out of a slab of pitch black obsidian, but if you’ll allow me to spend just a few words on the subject, WD’s Black SN750 Heatsink model is really quite something.
 Its series of white-edged ridges are lovely and cool to the touch when you first get it out of the box, and it looks so much smarter inside your PC than its many stickered brethren.
 It’s the Rolls Royce of premium storage, and I’d imagine some of you who have got the cash will probably buy it based on its looks alone.